subdesign/dropboxupload/README.md

 # Database dump Dropbox upload

 Dropbox upload is a Laravel 4 package, which uploads a previously dumped database file to a Dropbox account.
 The database backup is made by the package [schickling/backup](https://github.com/schickling/laravel-backup).
-It uses a permanent token key, so it doesn't need to log in to Dropbox every time.
+Thanks Johannes!

+The big advantage of this package is that it doesn't ask you to enter any input, because uses a permanent token key, your uploads will happen in the background..

 ## Usage